Last Update 9th May, 2017.

 You’ve been reading this post for 6 seconds already… Why are you still reading?

 It might be because you're a loyal subscriber reader to this awesome blog beause it's helped you before.
 Perhaps the compelling post title intrigued you enough to make you keep reading.

 But I think the main reason you engaged immediately was because from right at the start of the blog post I conjured up a picture in your head:

 ‘Imagine your reader forgetting where they are and suddenly laughing out loud’.

 Connecting with your readers is something you're striving for right?
 I intentionally started this blog post with a way to connect with you on an this way because I want to connect with you on an emotional level, in a way to fuel to hopes and dreams as a blogger.
 It’s visual.

 How you start – the hook – is, after your title, the most important part of any blog post.

 In writing terms, the very start of your blog posts (the very first line) is called ‘the hook’.
 As bloggers we tend to be very intentional in how we write engaging post titles, but honestly, the way you start your blog post, your hook, is just as important in connected and engaging your reader.

 So how do you start a blog post in a way to hook readers from the get-go?

-I’m about to show you some little-known blogging techniques I learned from the world’s biggest online community of bloggers.
+I’m about to show you some simple little blog post writing techniques I learned from the world's biggest online community of bloggers.

 13 Killer Hooks You Can Use To Start Your Next Blog Post